-Today, Iran Nameh remains one of the most respected and acknowledged publications of its kind both inside and outside of Iran.
-It has a circulation of 1000, over half of which are through subscriptions by both individuals and institutions in the United States, Canada, Western Europe Russia, CIS, East Asia, South Asia, Australia, North Africa and Iran.
-The journal is also available at various bookstores around the world.
-In Iran, a complete set of its back issues has been placed with a local publisher in Tehran and is being gradually printed and distributed.
-Special issues in volumes XII through XXV of the journal, as well as abstracts of all articles from volume XIII through XXV may now be accessed on this site.
-Past volumes currently inaccessible and future volumes will also be uploaded upon their availability for web publication.
+Throughout its publication Iran Nameh remained one of the most respected and acknowledged publications of its kind both inside and outside of Iran.
+For most of its publication it had a circulation of 1000, over half of which were through subscriptions by both individuals and institutions in the United States, Canada, Western Europe, Russia, CIS, East Asia, South Asia, Australia, North Africa and Iran.
+The journal was also available at various bookstores around the world.
+In Iran, a complete set of its back issues was placed with a local publisher in Tehran and has been printed and distributed.

 Searching Iran Nameh

 The last issue of each volume contains a cumulative index of the authors and articles that have appeared in that volume. the last issue of the tenth and twentieth volumes contains a cumulative index of all past volumes.
 Authors, title, or subject area in both English and Persian may be found on the web.
 Searches in English lead to abstracts whilst searches in Persian lead to the whole issue(s) or appropriate articles in the issue(s).
 To begin the search, write author's name, article's title, or the subject in the search area at the top right of any page.
 Within the article, click edit and then click find to go to the name of subject sought.

 Digitized issues of Iran Nameh are available to readers gratis on FIS Website.